hashicorp/vault/website/source/docs/http/sys-wrapping-unwrap.html.md

   <dt>Description</dt>
   <dd>
     Returns the original response inside the given wrapping token.
-Unlike simply reading `cubbyhole/response`, this endpoint provides additional validation checks on the token, and returns the original value on the wire rather than a JSON string representation of it.
+Unlike simply reading `cubbyhole/response` (which is deprecated), this endpoint provides additional validation checks on the token, returns the original value on the wire rather than a JSON string representation of it, and ensures that the response is properly audit-logged.
   </dd>

   <dt>Method</dt>